 Your first instinct might be to decorate your master bathroom to match the rest of the house.
 But because bathrooms are such separate, intimate spaces, they offer an opportunity to be creative and break away from the overall style of your home—within reason.
-You may not want to build a Scandinavian master bathroom in your boho home, but don’t be afraid to experiment with a new beautiful bathroom style.
+You may not want to build a Scandinavian master bathroom in your boho home, but don’t be afraid to experiment with a new beautiful bathroom decoration style.

 Step 2: Start with the Big Decisions

 When you envision your perfect bathroom design, you may think of a vintage clawfoot tub or crystalline aquamarine tiling.
-Focal points like tile details, tubs, and vanities should be your top priority—they’re the most eye-catching aspects of a beautiful bathroom design (and consequently, the most expensive).
+Focal points like tile details, tubs, wall color, and vanities should be your top priority—they’re the most eye-catching aspects of a beautiful bathroom design (and consequently, the most expensive).